-Refusal of an Allotment will not lose an applicant their place on the waiting list.
-If no response to the offer is received the applicant will be removed from the waiting list.
+An applicant will not lose their place on the waiting list if they refuse one allotment offer.
+However, if they refuse two offers, they will be removed from the list.
+Additionally, if no response is received to an offer, the applicant will also be removed from the waiting list.